 - 1. Copy any existing data to a safe place (tape or other device). - 2.
 Stop all applications using the virtual disk. - 3.
-Unattach the host server from the virtual disk. - 4.
+Dismount the virtual disk. - 4.
 Expand the virtual disk using the HSV Element Manager. - 5.
-Reconnect the host to the virtual disk. - 6.
-Format and partition as necessary. - 7.
+Reconnect the host to the virtual disk (initialize and mount the virtual disk). - 6.
 Restore data from the backup.